ishita1226/poll_assign/README.md

   ## My Opinion

 In the voting part of this application, I have made it look as if multiple votes are being casted it can easily calculate the percentage and show it on graph.
 I know that the votes will be casted uniquely from each user's device, so for that I have code commented out in **polls.dart** file which will make sure that only one votes can be casted from a device.
+Also I have not properly focused on the UI part.
+I primarily targetted to meet all the requirements mentioned for this assignment.

   ## Future Improvements